tf2pickup-pl/docs.tf2pickup.pl/docs/reverse-proxy-deployment.md

 The certificate obtaining process is going to be based on the DNS-01 method with Cloudflare API use.

-In order to install the Cerbot with Cloudflare DNS API plugin, you should execut the following commands:
+In order to install the Cerbot with Cloudflare DNS API plugin, you should execute the following commands:

 ```sh
 # apt install snapd